josbouten/bioplot/doc/settings.rst

 From a perceptual point you should avoide pure Blue in combination with other colors as the human eye does not focus blue light in the same way as the other colours because of chromatic aberation when viewing multiple colours at the same time.
+Blue will be less visible because it will not be in focus when other colours are near it.
 The meta data values are sorted alphabetically.
 The colors are used in the sequence they are listed here.
 Note that the labels are of no consequence!
 They are there for your convenience.
 Values should be in R,G,B format specifying integer values or hexadecimal values (6 digits).
+Have a look at http://colorbrewer2.org.
+I'm certain you will get inspired to use some nice colours in the plots.
-Search for color values on the web using 'html colors' as the search string and you will find various lists and examples. ::
+Alternatively you can search for color values on the web using 'html colors' as the search string and you will find various lists and examples. ::

     Orangy = 255,125,10